Results of searching entries for keyword: the role of journalists

 Olatunji Ogunyemi

-(University of Lincoln, United Kingdom)The scope and limit for the development of corporate social responsibility in the Baltic States as a strategy of corporate communication
+(University of Tartu, Estonia)The scope and limit for the development of corporate social responsibility in the Baltic States as a strategy of corporate communication

 Kaja Tampere